-- Cognitive recovery is not linear; it is 2 steps forward and 1 step back; symptoms flare in some classes and not in others; symptoms flare at certain times of the day and not all day. - Low level symptoms: ie. tolerable/manageable/intermittent are OK to have in the classroom.

-In the acute phase of the concussion (first 1 to 4 weeks), the Symptom Wheel is not intended to be prescriptive: General education teachers are encouraged and empowered to apply any and all interventions that are needed for a particular student based upon:

-- o Symptoms of that student - o Time of day of the class and the subsequent fatigue level - o Type of class you teach taking into account your teaching style and your content area - General education teachers are encouraged and empowered to remove any and all interventions when they feel they are no longer needed. - There is no such thing as "medical clearance" for academic interventions.
+- Certain symptoms lend themselves to certain interventions. - Especially in the acute phase of the concussion, the first 1 to 4 weeks, interventions can and should be applied generously in the general education classroom.
+Generous interventions should be slowly weaned away as weeks progress. - Cognitive recovery is not linear; it is 2 steps forward and 1 step back; symptoms flare in some classes and not in others; symptoms flare at certain times of the day and not all day. - Low level symptoms: ie. tolerable/manageable/intermittent are OK to have in the classroom. - In the acute phase of the concussion (first 1 to 4 weeks), the Symptom Wheel is not intended to be prescriptive: General education teachers are encouraged and empowered to apply any and all interventions that are needed for a particular student based upon: - o Symptoms of that student - o Time of day of the class and the subsequent fatigue level - Type of class you teach taking into account your teaching style and your content area - General education teachers are encouraged and empowered to remove any and all interventions when they feel they are no longer needed. - There is no such thing as "medical clearance" for academic interventions.
 The classroom is the domain of the teacher, not the doctor.
 It is the teacher that may decide when to apply and when to remove interventions. - In the protracted phase of recovery (after 4+ weeks) and/or if a Section 504 Plan needs to be implemented, the Symptom Wheel is intended to be prescriptive: the one or two most problematic symptoms should be identified and the most promising interventions should be applied, progress-monitored and adjusted.

+√ Kid Tested

-#RTL84RTPTM ✓ Kid Tested ● Teacher Approved
+Teacher Approved

 © 2017 Karen McAvoy & Brenda Eagan-Johnson All rights reserved.

 GetSchooledOnConcussions.com